orkhan-muradov-dev/qt-text-matcher/README.md

 # Qt Text Matcher

-A small Qt Widgets application for searching and matching text inside files.
+A Qt Widgets application for searching and matching text inside files.
 Evolved from the Qt "Text Finder" tutorial into **TextMatcher** with progressive enhancements.

 ## Features